compose-spec/compose-spec/deploy.md

 `devices` configures reservations of the devices a container can use.
 It contains a list of reservations, each set as an object with the following parameters: `capabilities`, `driver`, `count`, `device_ids` and `options`.

 Devices are reserved using a list of capabilities, making `capabilities` the only required field.
-A device MUST satisfy all the requested capabilities for a successful reservation.
+A device must satisfy all the requested capabilities for a successful reservation.

 ##### capabilities